Communal working space with

 Double Carrel

-Adjusted the gas spring machining to allow for through-bolts, resolving hardware conflicts when the system mirrored into a double-sided carrel.
+Adjusted the gas spring machining to allow for through-bolts, resolving hardware conflicts when the system was mirrored for a double-sided carrel.